ProvableHQ/leo/documentation/guides/workspaces.md

 In the example above, `token` has no dependencies and `swap` depends on `token`, so Leo builds `token` first, then `swap`.
 This ordering is computed automatically regardless of the order members are listed in `workspace.json`.

-If the dependency graph contains a cycle (e.g., A depends on B and B depends on A), Leo reports an error rather than attempting to build.
+If the dependency graph contains a cycle, Leo reports an error and does not build.
+For example, a cycle occurs when A depends on B and B depends on A.

 ## Working with Workspaces